temporalio/documentation/docs/typescript/clients.md

 }
 ```

-The same ideas also apply to handling External Workflows:
+The same concept of "Workflow Handles" applies to retrieving handles for Child and External Workflows - as long as you have the Workflow ID:

 ```ts
 import { getExternalWorkflowHandle } from '@temporalio/workflow';